rs-develop/ForIocCrawler/README.md

 To create your own whitelist file, define a section and add entries to the section.

-To use your whitelist file, add the `--load-whitelist` argument: `forioccrawler parse file.bin --load-whitelist myWhitelist.ini`.
+To use your whitelist file, add the `--load-whitelist` argument: `fic parse file.bin --load-whitelist myWhitelist.ini`.
 If you load your own whitelist, you dont have to enable whitelisting seperately.
-Alternativ you can permanently add your whitelist to the crawler for using it by default `forioccrawler config --set-whitelist myWhitelist.ini`.
+Alternativ you can permanently add your whitelist to the crawler for using it by default `fic config --set-whitelist myWhitelist.ini`.

 Below you can find an example for a whitelist file.
-Using the `forioccrawler config --print-whitelist` command, you can print the default whitelist.
+Using the `fic config --print-whitelist` command, you can print the default whitelist.

 ```
 # my whitelist file